 High unemployment and comparatively high school drop-out rates among the country's children and young people mean that many turn to juvenile delinquency.
 Most of the children who engage in child labor do not go to school and consequently don't receive basic education.

 Being a street child in Algiers often means a life on the brink of death.
 Violence, starvation and drug abuse mark the daily reality of these children.
 The country's infant mortality rate has noticeably improved over the last decade.
 However, at 29 per 1,000 live births it is still around seven times higher than that of Austria.
 Six per cent of Algerian children are born underweight.

 SOS Children's Villages in Algeria

 Following a massive earthquake in October 1980, SOS Children's Villages took the decision to become active in Algeria.
-In 1981 we began working in the centre of Algiers, the country's capital.
+In 1981, we began working in the center of Algiers, the country's capital.

 An SOS Emergency Relief Program had to be started in May 2003 after a massive earthquake shook the country's northern coast.
 Thousands of homes were destroyed due to the disaster.
 SOS Children's Villages provided food items, hygiene products, sleeping bags, clothes and other items needed by the victims of the quake.